kinanson/vue-txt-number/README.md

-# vue number
+# vue input number

 >Works for Vue2.
 This is only can key number component based on vue.js .
-Currently, It very simple for us.I just need key length and decimal length.That also has disabled negative number.If you also need limit length input component that will be for you.
+Currently, It very simple for us.I just need limit for key length and decimal length.That also has disabled negative number.If you also need limit length input component that will be for you.

 [Demo](https://kinanson.github.io/#/)